blockchyp/blockchyp-go/README.md

 **Real Time Callback Notifications**

-Email notifications are fine, but you may also want your system to be informed immediately whenever a payment event occurs.
+Email notifications are fine, but you may want your system to be informed immediately whenever a payment event occurs.
 By using the optional `callbackUrl` request property, you can specify a URL to which the Authorization Response will be posted every time the user submits a payment, whether approved or otherwise.